chutsu/rs4se/README.md

-# rs4se : RealSense for State Estimation
+# rs4se

-rs4se stands for RealSense for State Estimation.
+*rs4se* stands for *RealSense for State Estimation*.
 The goal is to wrap around `librealsense2` and provide developers with usable visual and inertial data for localization and or mapping.